ibraheem82/Typer/README.md

 # ChatGpt Clone

-## This application can answer any question, about coding javascript and many more, you can use the application to learn coding
+## This application can answer any question, about coding javascript and many more, you can use the application to learn coding.

 _Photo:_
 ![img](render.png)